eBergman05/Thrust-Vectoring-Rocket/README.md

 # Contents

-1. Main .cpp code containing a program to control a two-servo thrust vector mount
+1. Main .cpp code containing a program to control a two-servo thrust vector mount in "src"
-2. Several subclasses for larger functions, as well as to utilize OOP
+2. Several subclasses for larger functions, as well as to utilize OOP in "lib"
     - The "pid" subclass contains the control loop: a Proportional, Integral, Differential feedback loop provides a predictive and memory-based